 - 1. Once admitted into the University, students will be required to pay the first semester fees in full or first instalment "a minimum of 60% of their tuition" plus registration fee" to be able to register for the courses. - 2.
-Once the Payment is made, student will be entitled to select the courses by using the Registration Counters or by sending email from student' CUD email account to ARD@CUD.AC.AE. - 3.
+Once the Payment is made, student will be entitled to select the courses by with the Admission and Registration Officer. - 3.
 One the courses are selected; the student will be able to see the class schedule on the student portal.